pnchatterji/bosch-one/doc/COINES/COINES for Zephyr User Guide.md

 The Build Configuration window will open.

-Click on “Custom boards”, and select a custom board supported by Bosch-One from the drop-down list.
+Click on “Custom boards”, and select a custom board supported by Bosch One from the drop-down list.

 For example:
 - **bst_ab3_nrf52840** for **Bosch Sensortec Application Board 3.0**